-On 29 November, BaFin published the long-awaited, newly amended guidance note on the German Payment Supervisory Act (PayTechLaw reported).
+On 29 November, BaFin published the long-awaited, newly amended guidance note on the German Payment Supervisory Act (PayTechLaw already reported on the BaFin guidance).
 In its note, BaFin not only addresses the changes that are made due to the transposition of PSD2.
 It also deals with payment transactions on online platforms and marketplaces that bring together the seller and buyer of goods.
 Hardly any topic has been more intensely discussed on the relevant payment blogs in the last few years than this one.
 If that isn’t reason enough that also PayTechLaw takes a closer look at this topic…

 Marketplaces and the obligation to obtain a license – but I am not a bank, am I?